 Visit the Dr. Roger E. Anderson Education Wing display to see specimens from the University of Minnesota’s Insect Museum, learn about collecting tools, and watch the Bell’s representative collection of specimens from our Learning Landscape grow over the summer.

 Don’t miss out on our family-friendly virtual program with the Bug Chicks, our adult-friendly virtual Bell Bug Trivia night, and workshops exploring topics such as planting for pollinators, eco-friendly management of garden pests, and more!

 The methods used to create the sculptures are almost as fascinating as the sculptures themselves.
 Lorenzo Possenti is the scientific artist who creates these exacting works of art.
 Using powerful magnification and actual specimens, Lorenzo painstakingly creates each sculpture with remarkable accuracy.
 Based in Pisa, Italy, Lorenzo collaborated with Twin Cities-based company Outhouse Exhibit Services to bring his works to the United States.

 Bell Member Master Class: Rusty Patched Bumble Bee

 Tuesday, July 20

 John Elaine Evans from the UMN Bee Lab.
 Participants will learn more about pollinators, how to support their habitat at home or out in nature, and get ready to participate in this year’s Bumble Bee Count event!
 Registration is free for members, but requested in advance.
+This event has passed.

 Virtual Camp: All My Friends Are Insects